 Who Are We?

-We are a group of Chinese students, scholars, and professionals who seek to change the popular attitudes towards animals in China.
-Our core members come from diverse backgrounds, with training in conservation biology, veterinary medicine, and public health, as well as in social sciences, humanities, and engineering.
+We are a group of Chinese scholars and professionals who seek to change the popular attitudes towards animals and nature in China.

 What Do We Do?

-We publish weekly in-depth articles in animal welfare and conservation-related topics to our subscribers and foster constructive conversations in our discussion groups.
+We publish weekly in-depth articles in conservation and animal welfare-related topics to our subscribers and foster constructive conversations in our discussion groups.
 Some of our articles include our interviews of conservation scientists, NGO workers, film producers, vegan influencers, and others who are working at the frontier of nature conservation and animal ethics in China.